Tons of energy, great skin, and a sense of unshakable inner peace might just be a Girls episode and an electric blanket away.

 Not convinced?
 Just ask any of the hard-core devotees of Shape House, Los Angeles’s first and only “urban sweat lodge.”
 Since it opened just over three years ago, offering hour-long bouts inside 170 degree infared heat wraps (with private TVs to pass the time), the wellness center has attracted a cult-like following of health nuts, time-strapped professionals, and celebs, including Selena Gomez and Emma Roberts.

 In this era of 25-minute workouts, taking an hour-and-a-half (including recovery time) to sweat seems, well, ridiculously luxurious.
 And at $45 a session, it’s a bit financially indulgent, too.
-But that hasn’t stopped many Shape House fans from checking in to the brand’s three offbeat orange-and-grey havens multiple times a week, sometimes even more frequently than they hit the gym.
+But that hasn’t stopped many Shape House fans from checking in to the brand’s four offbeat orange-and-grey havens multiple times a week, sometimes even more frequently than they hit the gym.

 So what’s the appeal?
 Science says that FAR infared heat helps with weight loss, skin issues, insomnia, and stress levels, while providing a cardiovascular workout that’s on par with a 10-mile run (minus the stress fractures).
-But the biggest reason for Shape House obsession goes deeper than the physical.
+But the biggest reason for the Shape House obsession goes deeper than the physical.
 “For that hour, nobody gets to be in your hair,” says founder Sophie Chiche, pictured above, who strongly recommends that people leave their phones and laptops at the door (almost everyone complies).
 “In that hour you get to be emotionally better, mentally better.
 I think people realize pretty quickly that hour gives you a lot.”

 Building Shape House brick by sweaty brick

 Chiche first discovered the power of a sedentary sweat from an unlikely place: Groupon.
-“I was going to a wedding and wanted to lose 5 pounds to fit into a dress, so I bought a package for an infared healing bed in a Calabasas suntan salon,” recalls the former therapist.
+“I was going to a wedding and wanted to lose 5 pounds to fit into a dress, so I bought a package for an infrared healing bed in a Calabasas suntan salon,” recalls the former therapist.
 “It was kind of in a closet, and there was no bathroom so they didn’t give you water.
 But I would do it because nothing had ever made me feel so good.
 I would find my sleep so profound and I would wake up so energized.”

 Soon after she started going, she had a vision that eventually evolved into the first Shape House location on Larchmont Boulevard.
 “I saw how the experience would be the opposite of what I’d been doing—it would be all about wellness and goodness and love, but it wouldn’t be like a big spa thing where you have to take the day off to come.”
 She even envisioned the staffers’ cheery uniforms (grey dresses with orange tights), which she says were inspired by the orange and grey robes worn by the Dalai Lama and his acolytes.